 This article looks at the time and tooling considerations behind gang milling.

-Prior to the invention of CNC machining, gang milling was critical in efficient product creation.
+Before the invention of CNC machining, gang milling was critical in efficient product creation.
 Despite its replacement by CNC machining, gang milling is still used in situations where it is warranted.
-Design engineers are encouraged to use repetitive features when possible to allow for gang milling to be applied to the workpiece.
+Design engineers are encouraged to use repetitive features when possible to allow gang milling to be applied to the workpiece.

 Similar to gang milling is the practice of cutting parts from a machined extrusion.
 In this situation, a long extrusion is worked by the milling machine.
 At the completion of the work, the workpiece is sliced into individual parts.
 This allows for bulk part creation with minimal tooling cost increase.
 The creation of parts in this way follows the same design constraints associated with gang milling.

 (a) When possible, attempt to design features of the same size and orientation